-WWE News: Brutal Triple Powerbomb Botch From The Shield Leaves Dolph Ziggler In A Lot Of Pain [Video]
+WWE News: Brutal Triple Powerbomb Botch From The Shield Leaves Dolph Ziggler In A Lot Of Pain

-In the world of professional wrestling, there is so much training and precision that goes into each and every move to make sure no-one is seriously hurt.
+In the world of professional wrestling, there is so much training and precision that goes into each and every move to make sure no one is seriously hurt.
 All superstars need to take the highest precaution to protect their opponents and themselves, but sometimes, things just happen.
 That was the case in a WWE Live Event this weekend where a brutal botch took place and left Dolph Ziggler laying at the feet of The Shield.

 Usually, the word “botch” in the wrestling world means a mistake or messed up move.
 Other times, it can simply refer to something that doesn’t go right, and that doesn’t necessarily have to be the fault of any of those taking part in the match.

-On Friday night, there was a WWE Live Event in Birmingham, Alabama which was a Monday Night Raw event for the fans.
-Those in attendance saw Finn Balor take down Baron Corbin, Kevin Owens defeat Zack Ryder, and Cedric Alexander successfully retain his WWE Cruiserweight Championship as reported by E Wrestling News.
+On Friday night, there was a WWE Live Event in Birmingham, Alabama, which was a Monday Night Raw event for the fans.
+Those in attendance saw Finn Balor take down Baron Corbin, Kevin Owens defeat Zack Ryder, and Cedric Alexander successfully retain his WWE Cruiserweight Championship, as reported by E Wrestling News.

 In the main event, Roman Reigns defeated Braun Strowman by disqualification, but the big-time action came after the match was over.
 Strowman’s new friends, Dolph Ziggler and Drew McIntyre, came out to take control, but that brought out the other members of The Shield.